JeganKK-0511/employee-ai-assistant/README.md

 The application allows users to ask employee-related questions in natural language.
 A local Llama 3.2 model identifies the required database operation, Python validates the operation, and Oracle PL/SQL executes the controlled database logic.

+## Demo

+The assistant accepts a natural-language question, routes it to a controlled database operation, retrieves the result from Oracle, and then converts that result into a short natural-language answer.

 ## Why I Built This

 I wanted to build something that combined the database skills I already had with practical AI concepts.